ireichman/scrape_jobs/README.md

 ## Purpose:
 Is there a dream job for you out there?
 Would you like to be a Lion Tamer but stuck doing accounting?
-This app allows you to check relevant employers for specific jobs on a regular business.
+This app allows you to check relevant employers for specific jobs on a regular basis.
 When jobs are found \ they will be emailed to you.
 So stop checking these postings obsessively (or even lackadaisically) and just \
 check your email!